ACCLAB/DABEST-python/docs/source/index.rst

 Briefly, this release introduces several new functions:

-  - Additional plotting functions for repeated measures experimental designs
+  - Additional plotting functions for repeated measures experimental designs (:doc:`repeatedmeasures`)
-  - Calculating of Cohen's *h* and proportional plots for binary data
+  - Calculating of Cohen's *h* and proportional plots for binary data (:doc:`proportion-plot`)
-  - Calculating and plotting delta-deltas for 2x2 experimental designs
+  - Calculating and plotting delta-deltas for 2x2 experimental designs (:doc:`deltadelta`)
-  - Calculating and plotting of weighted deltas for mini-meta-analysis of experimental replicates
+  - Calculating and plotting of weighted deltas for mini-meta-analysis of experimental replicates (:doc:`minimetadelta`)

 Refer to :doc:`release-notes` for full details.